 Conversely, the “geometric” frequencies generated from a Day exactly meet up with the harmonic series from the “phenomenal frequencies” (F, B-flat, E-flat).
 Seamlessly!

 Coincidence?
 Well, no – clearly the frequencies we had experienced for F and B-flat were harmonics of the daily rotation of the Earth itself!
-It’s just that now, 6-years later, we’ve found the Geometric end of that harmonic equation!
+Clearly, there are electro-harmonic and vibrational “nodes” that emanate from our planet’s rotation, and which produce the harmonics I measured for B-flat and F. It’s just that now, 6-yeand later, we’ve found the Geometric end of that harmonic equation!

 So, the second question: Does this musical scale actually sound “as good as it sounds” and help achieve the miracles of healing and aesthetic pleasure we were hoping for when we set out on this quest?
-In my experience, yes.
-When playing these notes on the piano, I get a slightly dizzy sensation.
+I think they sound fab – and playing them will make your day happier and open up new connections in your mind!

 My proposal to you is to try this tuning yourself.
 I believe it can be transformative: